fsuri/Basil_SOSP21_artifact/README.md

 7. emulab_user: <cloudlab-username>
 8. run_locally: false (set to false to run remote experiments on distributed hardware (cloud lab), set to true to run locally)

 After the expeirment is complete, the scripts will generate an output folder at your specified base_local_exp_directory.
 Each folder is timestamped: Go deeper into the folders (total of 3 timestamped folders) until you enter /out.
 Look for the stats.json file.
-Throughput measurements will be under: aggregate/combined/tput (or run-stats/combined /tput if you run multiple experiments for error bars) Latency will be under: aggregate/combined /mean
+Throughput measurements will be under: aggregate/combined/tput (or run-stats/combined /tput if you run multiple experiments for error bars) Latency will be under: aggregate/combined /mean  On the control machine looking at stats is necessary
-   Plots: go to /plots/tput-clients.png and /plots/lat-tput.png to look at the data points directly.
-On the control machine looking at stats is necessary
+  On your local machine, you can also look at output Plots: go to /plots/tput-clients.png and /plots/lat-tput.png to look at the data points directly. currently it shows the number of total client processes on the x axis, not total number of client threads.

 ### Extra Pre-Configurations necessary for TxHotstuff and TxBFTSmart
    --> see the branch...
 Extra coudlab configuration is necessary before running (some even necessary before building)
+   Hotstuff:
+   1. Need to modify all cloudlab user ids in config_remote:
+      - Line3: Target Dir: users/<cloudlab-user>/config
+      - Line 14: <cloudlab-user>@${machine}.<experiment-name>.<project-name>.utah.cloudlab.us:/users/<cloudlab-user>/
+(Remember that project-name might have to include -pg0
+    2. Run ./batch_size <batch_size> to set the batch size used by Hotstuff
+    3. Run ./config_remote.

+   BFTSmart:
+   TODO: Add the local client check, and the troubleshooting...
+   1. To change the batch size: src/store/bftsmartstore/library/java-config/system.config Change line system.totalordermulticast.maxbatchsize = 64 !!!!!
+(For tpcc 16 is enough)
+   2. In src/scripts, run ./one_step_config.sh <Local BFT-DB directory> <Cloudlab user name> <Cloudlab experiment name> <Cloudlab project prefix name> <Cloudlab        cluster domain name>, for example, ./zw494_one_step_config.sh /home/zw494/BFT-DB zw494 bftsmart morty-pg0 utah.cloudlab.us
+         - Troubleshooting: Make sure server-hosts and clients-hosts do not contain an empty line at the end

 Now you are ready to start a experiment:
 - Use any of the provided configs under /experiments/<Figures>.
 Make sure to use the binary code from branches TXHotstuff/TxBFTSmart if you are running any of those configs
 - To confirm that we indeed report the max throughput you can modify the num_clients fields on the baseline configs..
 One can put multiple [a,b,c] which will run multiple experiments and output the results in a plot.